 Employees are also encouraged to use the pre-registration feature for added security, which helps the front desk know who’s coming each day and streamlines the process for visitors.

-McBride says Envoy makes it easier to stay on top of the building’s security.
-“Physical security—knowing who’s in our building at every moment—is absolutely critical,” said McBride.
+Nathan says Envoy makes it easier to stay on top of the building’s security.
+“Physical security—knowing who’s in our building at every moment—is absolutely critical,” said Nathan.
 “If you care about security, Envoy is important.
 It’s a system that already takes social engineering into account.”